open-component-model/ocm/pkg/contexts/oci/cpi/README.md

-## Context Provider Interface for Repository with OCI-Artefact-Data
+## Context Provider Interface for Repository with OCI-Artifact-Data